openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/additional_course_information.rst

     :alt: The learner dashboard with an available course and a course that is unavailable because it has a prerequisite.

   You enter this information in Studio.
-For more information, see :ref:`Specify Prerequisite Courses`.
+For more information, see :ref:`Set Course Prerequisites`.

   .. _Entrance Exam Prerequisite: